ViktorOlejar/cut-convex-subclasses/README.md

 ### HTML file `cutConvexTables`

 Contains a succinct overview of the results obtained in `cutOperationComputations` in HTML table format.
+Some alphabet sizes are out of date when compared to the current version of the paper - these indicate iterative improvements in the process of developing the final lower bound proofs.
 It can be previewed at the following [link]( http://htmlpreview.github.io/?https://github.com/ViktorOlejar/cut-convex-subclasses/blob/main/computations/cutConvexTables.html).

 ## LICENSE